louqash/swingbench/README.md

 ## What it does right now

-- Simulates a double pendulum (absolute angles as generalized coordinates), starting from random initial angles.
+- Simulates an n-arm pendulum (absolute angles as generalized coordinates), starting from random initial angles.
+- Each step builds the mass matrix and solves for the angular accelerations with Gaussian elimination (partial pivoting).
 - Integrates the equations of motion with classic RK4.
 There was an explicit Euler version first; the energy drift was bad enough to justify the upgrade.
 - Renders with SFML: the arms, a fading trail on the tip, a background grid,